revans17/Root/README.md

 3. Tests that the code displays correctly with no drivers or trips entered.
 4. Tests that the code will add the miles if the driver has already taken a trip.
 5. Tests that the code will average the miles if a driver has taken more than one trip.
+6. Tests that the code will display based on no drivers entered.

+I have included `.txt` files for all tests listed above.

 # Problem Statement: